defnegoncu/Portfolio/README.md

 AI_CODE folder consists of some of the classes I wrote as a part of the AI for Games course.
 Sadly I do not own the rights to Vektoria game engine to share the executable file.

-DRAWINGS_MODELLING Folder is where you can find my pencil drawing portfolio, along with some Blender models.
+DRAWING_MODELLING Folder is where you can find my pencil drawing portfolio, along with some Blender models.